fullstackraven/ruby-projects/tic-tac-toe/README.md

 ## Goals

-- Learn more about game coordinate systems in 2D computer graphics;
+- Learn more about game coordinate systems in 2D computer graphics.
-- Separate game logic from graphics.
+- Integrate game logic with graphics.
+- Increase pixel art creating skills.
+- And as always, keep improving Ruby programming knowledge.

 # Install